Quick Answer

 Fix brand mismatches before filing.
 Your filed mark and real-world use need to align, so if proposal headers, website branding, and invoice branding differ, standardize first.

 Set an operational trigger in writing now: "If I sign clients in another state, launch multi-state ads, or actively target out-of-state work, I will reassess state vs federal filing before the next campaign."
-Then add current filing details after verification.
+Any current filing details must be verified from official federal or state source records before use.

 If federal filing is your path, slow down and build one dated packet before you submit.
 In the source context, registration and recordation are voluntary acts, but registration can affect infringement enforcement under 17 U.S.C. sec.
 411 and 412.
 Sparse records can also make ownership and licensing contact harder to determine, so keep this section focused on conservative internal consistency.